 Start at Great Smoky Mountains National Park

-The entrance to North Carolina begins in dramatic fashion at the most visited national park in the United States.
-Hike to the 6,644-foot top of Clingmans Dome, the highest natural point in the Smokies, and catch a sweeping view of the azure summits in North Carolina and across into Tennessee.
+The trip starts at the most-visited national park in the country.
+Hike to the 6,643-foot summit of Kuwohi (the peak long known as Clingmans Dome, officially restored to its Cherokee name, meaning “mulberry place,” in 2024) for a sweeping view across North Carolina into Tennessee from the highest point in the Smokies.
 The lofty peak straddles the border between the two states.
 Explore the eight hundred miles of green, dense mountain trails inside the park, or grab a tube, available from several nearby rental shops including Smoky Mountain River Adventures, for an idyllic ride enclosed among high elevation old-growth trees within the two thousand miles of streams and lakes.

 If you have time for a second day in the park, drive into the remote Cataloochee Valley.
 Alongside the surrounding rugged landscape, keep your eyes peeled for wild elk grazing by the remnants of rustic log cabins from the late 19th century.
 Afterward, take a waterfall hike.
 The Deep Creek trail near Bryson City offers quick trips to the misty Tom Branch, Indian Creek, and Juney Whank Falls, or head just outside of the park towards Cherokee to find the majestic Mingo Falls, one of the tallest cascades in the southern Appalachians.